ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 ### DeriveBytes(ReadOnlySpan<byte>, ReadOnlySpan<byte>, ReadOnlySpan<byte>, int)

-Derives the specified number of bytes from a shared secret, using the specified salt and context information.
+Derives the specified number of bytes from some input keying material, using the specified salt and context information.

     public byte[] DeriveBytes(